pingcap/tidb/docs/design/2018-10-19-table-partition.md

 ### How to write to the partitioned table

-All the write operation calls functions like `table.AddRecord` eventually, so implement write operation on a partitioned table simply implements this interface method on the `PartitionedTable` struct.
+All the write operation calls functions like `table.AddRecord` eventually, so implementing the write operation on a partitioned table simply implements this interface method on the `PartitionedTable` struct.

 `PartitionedTable` implements the `table.Table` interface, and overloads the `AddRecord` method.
 It also comes with a `locatePartition` method, to decide which partition a row should be insert into.